agentpj/EmployeeTracker/README.md

 This project includes NodeJS, Inquirer, and MySql2.

-This project allows a business owner to vie and manage the departments, roles and employee information in a company in order to organize and plan a business.
+This project allows a business owner to view and manage the departments, roles and employee information in a company in order to organize and plan a business.

 The user reports and organizes their business through the command line inputs.